aljazst/nfcTagApp/README.md

 ## Acknowledgments 🍺

 - All the vectors and the illustrations used in the app are provided by [freepik.com](https://it.freepik.com/foto-vettori-gratuito/design) and  [flaticon.com](https://www.flaticon.com/)
-- Thanks to random Stackoverflow guy for posting code that works.
+- Thanks to random Stackoverflow guys or girls for posting code that works.

 ## License 📄